-Since companies in Belgium are not allowed anymore to give employees a trial period, a temporary contract can be a great alternative to give new comers the chance to proof themselves.
+Since companies in Belgium are not allowed anymore to give employees a trial period, a temporary contract can be a great alternative to give new comers the chance to prove themselves.
 It´s one of the many advantages of temporary work.

-There are many reasons why companies hire temporary workers, but one of the most important once is the possibility it gives them to test new employees.
+There are many reasons why companies hire temporary workers, but one of the most important is the possibility it gives them to test new employees.
 That is, at least, the experience of Olivier Dufour, Executive Director of Page Personnel Belgium.
 “The vast majority of the temporary workers we place are hired with the idea of offering them a permanent contract if they perform well”, explains Olivier Dufour.
 “That´s actually the main reason why we started recruiting temporary workers: there was huge demand from our clients.”